rustls/rustls-ffi/README.md

 #### One domain, one cert

 If you have a single site and one certificate, you can preconfigure the `rustls_server_config` accordingly and do not need to register any callback.

 #### Multiple domains/certs/settings

 If you need to support multiple `rustls_server_config`s on the same connection endpoint, you can start the connection with a default `rustls_server_config` and register a client hello callback.
 The callback inspects the SNI/ALPN/cipher values announced by the client and selects the appropriate configuration to use.

 When your callback returns, the handshake of `rustls` will fail, as no certificate was configured.
-This will be noticeable as an error returned from `rustls_server_session_write_tls()`.
-You can then free this session and create the one with the correct setting for the domain chosen.
+This will be noticeable as an error returned from `rustls_connection_write_tls()`.
+You can then free this connection and create the one with the correct setting for the domain chosen.

-For this to work, your connection needs to buffer the initial data from the client, so these bytes can be replayed to the second session you use.
-Do not write any data back to the client while your are in the initial session.
+For this to work, your connection needs to buffer the initial data from the client, so these bytes can be replayed to the second connection you use.
+Do not write any data back to the client while your are in the initial connection.
 The client hellos are usually only a few hundred bytes.